-- 5.1 To provide a trail and open space network throughout the zone that has the ability to connect to surrounding recreation and open space areas. - 5.2 To promote public access to the Shotover and Kawarau Rivers.
+- 5.1 To provide a trail and open space network throughout the zone that connects to surrounding recreation and open space areas. - 5.2 To promote public access to the Shotover and Kawarau Rivers. - 5.3 To avoid adverse effects of buildings and structures on natural and landscape values within open space areas. - 5.4 To encourage the creation of public open space areas and reserves to provide public amenities.

-- 5.3 To avoid adverse effects of buildings and structures on natural and landscape values within open space areas. - 5.4 To encourage the creation of public open space areas and reserves to provide public amenities. - 5.5 To enable the private ownership of open space in areas with limited public use but which are important for the protection of land for natural and landscape purposes. - 5.6 To ensure that activities, buildings and structures enhance passive and active recreation activities, and integrate with the surrounding public access linkages. - 5.7 To restrict commercial activities within the Hheritage and Oopen Sspace Aareas to ensure that they are available for passive and active recreation.
+- 5.5 To enable the private ownership of open space in areas with limited public use but which are important for the protection of land for natural and landscape purposes. - 5.6 To ensure that activities, buildings and structures enhance passive and active recreation activities, and integrate with the surrounding public access linkages. - 5.7 To restrict commercial activities within the heritage and open space areas to ensure that they are available for passive and active recreation.